 Technology Solutions for the Home Healthcare Industry: In addition to being a strategic partner with over 160 medical-centric call centers, Pulsar360, Inc. has partnered with MEDsys, provider of web-based home care and private duty care management solutions.

 This customizable solution provides real-time data exchange to manage the check-in and check-out visit confirmation through IVR and GPS technology and the scheduling component.
-This also provides a security element for the agency and their staff.
+This also provides a security element for the agency and its staff.

 Upon arrival at the patient’s home, the caregiver calls a toll-free number to clock-in and enters their MEDsys secure ID number, which automatically clocks them in.
 When their shift is over they call their toll-free number and enter their MEDsys secure pin.
 That clocks them out.
-The caregiver can also add the plan of care into the phone, which Pulsar360 updates in real time.
+The caregiver can also add the plan of care into the phone, which Pulsar360 updates in real-time.

 A Thought for Today